raffrant/gpu-watt-watcher/README.md

 - direct links to this repo and usage instructions

 The app always runs **on your GPU**, from your machine.
 Nothing is sent to a server unless you choose to share results yourself.

+## 7. Used Lovable to buy a domain and help with the web development.